 - Other relevant information – depending on the circumstances this may also include your gender, marital status and health and medical information, membership of professional bodies, tax file number information and other government identifiers (e.g. if relevant for insurance purposes or to identifying you).

 We collect information about you from others such as service providers, agents, your bank, advisers, brokers, employers or family members.
 For example, if you apply for credit, we may need to obtain a credit report from a credit reporting body.
 We will also obtain bank account information from your bank throughout the term of the loan.
 We may collect information about you that is publicly available, for example, from public registers or social media, or made available by third parties.

 If you elect to use bank statements and third party account aggregation service providers in connection with our assessment of your application, you permit such third party services to access your banking transaction data linked to the online banking credentials you provide.
 The third party service provider will access your personal information for the purpose of providing this personal and business bank account data to us.

 The third party service provider may access transactional data from any account that is associated with the login credentials that you submit.
 This may include personal accounts as well as business accounts.
 Your provision of banking login credentials to utilise such third party service providers does not provide us with your login credentials or passwords or the ability to access your internet banking (other than as stated above).

-Through the use of such third party service providers, we will obtain the last six months bank transactions on the date you apply for a loan, in addition to further ongoing bank transactions for the term of the loan, for the purpose of assessing any future loan application or making a future offer to you.
+Through the use of such third party service providers, we will obtain up to the last twelve (12) months bank transactions on the date you apply for a loan, in addition to further ongoing bank transactions for the term of the loan, for the purpose of assessing any future loan application or making a future offer to you.
 We note that your bank’s terms may prohibit you from sharing your login, so you agree to appoint our third party service provider as your agent to access your internet banking on your behalf solely for this purpose and you consent to our ongoing access to this information for the term of the loan and the purposes outlined above.